Learn What the Future May Hold for Your Career Choice

 Patient Care Technician:

-Employment of nursing assistants is projected to grow 18 percent from 2014 to 2024, much faster than the average for all occupations.
-Employment of orderlies is projected to grow 11 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of nursing assistants and orderlies is projected to grow 5 percent from 2021 to 2031.
 As the baby-boom population ages, many nursing assistants and orderlies will be needed to assist and care for elderly patients in long-term care facilities, such as nursing homes.
 Older people are more likely than younger people to experience dementia, as well as chronic diseases such as heart disease and diabetes.
 More nursing assistants will be needed to care for patients with these conditions.
 Demand for nursing assistants may be constrained by the fact that many nursing homes rely on government funding.
 Cuts to programs, such as Medicare and Medicaid, may affect patients’ ability to pay for nursing home care.
 In addition, patient preferences and shifts in federal and state funding are increasing the demand for home and community-based long-term care, which should lead to increased opportunities for nursing assistants working in home health and community rehabilitation services.

 31-2000: Patient Care Technician – http://www.bls.gov/31-2000.htm